timm/ethos/docs/rx.md

       tmp += [x]
       j   += 1
 ```
-Either recurse to find more merges, or print out the results.
+Now either recurse to find more merges, or print out the results.
 ```py
     if len(tmp) < len(lst):
       return merge(tmp, lvl+1)